kelu124/Futures/docs/analyses/topics/adaptationtochange/adaptationtochange.md

 Adapting Business Models

 Organizations face the imperative to reinvent their business models in response to rapid technological disruption and shifting customer needs.
 CEOs must proactively adapt their strategies, focusing on understanding customer demands and leveraging ecosystems.
-Embracing experimentation through minimum viable products can help organizations stay relevant amid emerging megatrends.
+Embracing experimentation through minimum viable products can help organizations stay relevant in a competitive landscape.

 Resilience Over Optimization